-DesignSafe is the CI component of the NHERI collaboration.
+DesignSafe is the cyberinfrastructure component of the NHERI collaboration.
 DesignSafe embraces a “cloud” strategy for the “big data” generated in natural hazards engineering research.
 It supports research workflows, data curation and publication, and data analysis and visualization.

 Network Coordination Office (NCO)

 The Network Coordination Office organizes and works with the multi-hazards research community, leads education & outreach activities, coordinates scheduling for all experimental facilities within the community.